bug400/pyilper/INSTALL.md

 Note: for the ANACONDA platform pyILPER is only available for Python 3.6.

-The following instructions apply to Linux, Windows and Mac OS:
+The following instructions apply to Linux, Windows and mac OS:

 Follow the [Quick Install Guide](http://conda.pydata.org/docs/install/quick.html) and install Miniconda first.

+Note for Windows: Do not instruct the installer to change the PATH.
+Instead use always the Anaconda Prompt which is available from the start menu.

-Note: If you install Miniconda the first time then let the installer modify the PATH variable of your environment.
+Note for Linux and mac OS: If you install Miniconda the first time then let the installer modify the PATH variable of your environment.

-Reopen a new terminal window and type:
+Reopen a new terminal window (Linux, mac OS) or Anaconda Prompt (Windows) and type:

      conda update conda
      conda config --add channels bug400